 Luckily progress has meant that using different types of refrigerant within the compressor allows higher temperatures to be achieved.
-High temperature heat pumps are increasingly common, and can provide flow temperatures high enough that you can even do away with legionella prevention routines in the hot water cylinder.
+High-temperature heat pumps are increasingly common and can provide flow temperatures high enough that you can even do away with legionella prevention routines in the hot water cylinder.
 No more immersion heaters required!

 There aren’t many serviceable parts in a heat pump.
-They actually need very little in the way of servicing; just a check over once a year, making sure the pressure in the heating system and the ground loops is as it should be, and that the antifreeze is at the right concentration.
+They actually need very little in the way of servicing; just a check over once a year, making sure the pressure in the heating system and the ground loop is as it should be, and that the antifreeze is at the right concentration.
 Clear out any strainers fitted to the ground array and if there’s a filter on the heating system, check that too.
 Of course, an unvented cylinder should be checked annually too, so you can always kill two birds with one stone and do this check at the same time.